Ever8/match-three-puzzle-game/README.md

 **1. Introduction**

-This is a match-three puzzle game in Unity, developed while following "Make a Match-Three Puzzle Game in Unity" course by Wilmer Lin on Udemy (https://www.udemy.com/course/make-a-puzzle-match-game-in-unity/).
+Here you can find my C# scripts for a match-three puzzle game in Unity, developed while following "Make a Match-Three Puzzle Game in Unity" course by Wilmer Lin on Udemy (https://www.udemy.com/course/make-a-puzzle-match-game-in-unity/).

 There are 3 game modes: